Division of Teacher Education, Leadership, and Research

 - ACT of 21 or higher and passing score on Praxis Core Writing

 - General education GPA of 2.75 or higher

 - Recommendation from elementary education faculty

-Elementary Education includes course work, field experiences, and practica.
-The K-6 program includes a minimum of 44 core subject hours, 2 areas of concentration (18 hours), and an interdisciplinary program of study (Classroom Management, Reading, and Special Education).
+Elementary Education includes course work, clinical experiences, and research-based practices.
+The K-6 program includes a minimum of 44 core subject hours, a minimum of 2 areas of concentration (18 hours), and an interdisciplinary program of study.

 Concentration courses are focused subject areas in the program of study.
 Students must obtain 18 or more hours in at least two concentration areas.
 To obtain supplemental endorsements, students may take 21 hours in these subject areas, achieving a C or better.

 - Foreign Language

 Each student who is admitted to Delta State University will be assigned an advisor.
 Advisee assignments may be obtained from the main office in Ewing 384, or at 662-846-4370.
 All elementary education advisors have offices on the third floor of Ewing where students will find posted charts of office hours, phone numbers, and class schedules.